buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcGeometricModelResource/Entities/IfcFacetedBrepWithVoids.md

 # IfcFacetedBrepWithVoids

 The _IfcFacetedBrepWithVoids_ is a specialization of a faceted B-rep which contains one or more voids in its interior.
-The voids are represented as closed shells which are defined so that the shell normal point into the void.
+The voids are represented as closed shells which are defined so that the shell normal point into the void.<!-- end of definition -->

 > NOTE Entity adapted from **brep_with_voids** AND **faceted_brep** defined in ISO 10303-42.

 > HISTORY New entity in IFC1.0

 { .change-ifc2x4}
 > IFC4 CHANGE Subtyping changed from _IfcManifoldSolidBrep_ to _IfcFacetedBrep_ with upward compatibility for file based exchange.